joolstorrentecalo/gitlab-foss/doc/user/project/repository/push_rules.md

 ## Verify users

 Use these rules to validate users who make commits.

-NOTE:
-These push rules apply only to commits and not [tags](tags/index.md).

 - **Reject unverified users**: Users must have a [confirmed email address](../../../security/user_email_confirmation.md).
 - **Check whether the commit author is a GitLab user**: The commit author and committer must have an email address that's been verified by GitLab.